So you got a federal grant Internal Control .

 Take a minute to review the list and ask the related questions of your organization:

 • Has your organization formalized written policies and procedures such as who can approve grant spending, how labor is recorded and charged, and the procedures for procuring goods and services?

-• Have you reviewed your grant terms and conditions for a list of policies that must be in writing, for example drug free workplace requirements, and a process to minimize the time between requesting grant funds and paying suppliers?
+• Have you reviewed your grant terms and conditions for a list of policies that must be in writing, for example, drug-free workplace requirements, and a process to minimize the time between requesting grant funds and paying suppliers Internal Control ?